Carry Trade Strategy — What Is It? (Backtest)

 How to choose currencies for carry trade?

-The best advice is arguably to start with one of the major currencies, like the G7, for example.
+The best advice is arguably to choose with one of the major currencies, like the one in the G7, for example.
 Smaller currencies, like the Norwegian krona or any emerging market currency, might be much more likely to react positively or negatively to random macro news.

 What affects currency prices?

-There are plenty of factors but interest differentials and subsequently inflation rates have proven to be pretty reliable for the long term.
+There are plenty of factors affecting currency prices, but interest differentials and, subsequently, inflation rates have proven to be pretty reliable for the long term.
 However, the short-term fluctuations might be big and deviate from the purchasing parity theory (PPT).

 How to make a successful carry trade?

-We suspect the best time is when any central bank announces an increase in interest rates, especially if it it’s not expected.
-That said, our best advice is to not delve much into carry trades.
-There are better options out there, for example, the stock market.
+We suspect the best time to make a successful carry trade is when any central bank announces an increase in interest rates, especially if it’s not expected.
+That said, our best advice is not to delve much into carry trades.
+There are better options out there, such as the stock market.
 We have presented plenty of stock trading strategies.

 Similar Posts